Chasing the Light Online Photography Magazine, Issue 62

 Photography spanning the globe to inspire and inform

-Welcome to August 2014’s edition of Chasing the Light Online Magazine for our f11 Members.
+Welcome to March 2017’s Chasing the Light Online Photography Magazine for our f11 Members.

-To all our f11 Members, we hope you’re enjoying our magazine but we need your pictures.
-If you fancy being featured in the Member’s Gallery, please send an email to firstname.lastname@example.org with three low-res jpegs and the story from behind the lens.
-We’ll look forward to hearing from you.
+To all our f11 Members, we hope you’re continuing to enjoy our magazine.
+If you’d like any of your images to be featured in our Member’s Gallery column please send an email to firstname.lastname@example.org with your low-res jpegs and the story from behind the lens for each.

 Please take a look around our f-11 members gallery.
 Share your photographs with other members and receive David's feedback on your work.